The Weston Family Prize for Lifetime Achievement in Northern Research

 - Nominees must be citizens or permanent residents of Canada, for five years, at the time of nomination.

 Nominations may be made by an individual or group of individuals.
-Only nomination forms submitted through the website by May 22, 2017 at 5PM EST will be accepted.
+Only nomination forms submitted through the website will be accepted.
 Please note that you cannot save your work in the forms provided.
 Once your application is submitted, you will receive an application number, for your reference.